MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 ### Collaborative brainstorming
 With the main user need identified and a better knowledge of the current product, I initiated a remote brainwriting exercise using Whimsical and “How Might We” questions to facilitate the flow of ideas.
 Recognizing the value of diverse perspectives, I strategically invited internal team members who interact with our users at various stages of their journey.
 This eclectic group comprised a salesperson, two account managers, an engineer, and two members from the product team: the Director of Curriculum and a Product Manager.
 The exercise ensured a rich pool of ideas, drawing from each participant's unique experiences and insights with our users.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-02.jpg" alt="Screenshot showing brainstorming notes" caption="Brainwriting notes in Whimsical. *Illustrations are intentionally non-specific due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-02.jpg" alt="Screenshot showing brainstorming notes" caption="Brainwriting notes in Whimsical. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}

 ### Journey map and sketching
 With the initial brainstorming phase completed, I transitioned to several rounds of ideation and sketching.
 I laid out a journey map to help us visualize the paths our user would take to accomplish certain tasks and crafted wireframes of the new partner experience.
 Leveraging Whimsical, a versatile online tool, I collaborated seamlessly with my Product Manager and Lead Engineer to gather their feedback.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-03.jpg" alt="Screenshot showing ideation work in Whimsical" caption="User Journey Map and Wireframes in Whimsical. *Illustrations are intentionally non-specific due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-03.jpg" alt="Screenshot showing ideation work in Whimsical" caption="User Journey Map and Wireframes in Whimsical. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}

 ### User Validation
 I then reconnected with the internal team members previously interviewed to walk them through the wireframes.
 Presenting the wireframes to them served a dual purpose: ensuring our direction aligned with their insights and confirming that our solutions addressed their highlighted pain points.